Your claim could be worth...

 Horse Riding Accidents

 Horse riding accidents can lead to a range of injuries, from minor bruises to devastating head and neck injuries.
-In worst-case scenarios, they can lead to a permanent disability or even death.
-Whether your accident is due to faulty equipment or failure to properly control the horse, it’s crucial to pursue compensation from the responsible party.
+In worst-case scenarios, they can lead to permanent disability or even death.

-At Watermans, our personal injury team has extensive experience in handling horse accident claims.
-Speak to one of our specialist solicitors today to start your compensation process.
+At Watermans, our team has extensive experience in handling horse accident claims.
+Speak to our solicitors today to start the compensation process.

 Causes & Types of Horse Riding Injuries